American Century Championship: 2010s

 On Friday, July 14, 2017, in Round One of the 28th annual American Century Championship, former MLB pitcher Derek Lowe scored 25 points, with Fish trailing one point behind the leader and San Jose Sharks center and right wing Joe Pavelski trailing only one point behind Fish.
 On Saturday, July 15, in Round Two, Mulder lead after two rounds with 48 points, followed by Fish and Lowe both scoring 45 points each.
 On Sunday, July 16, at the conclusion of Round Three, a three-peat!
 After a slow start on Friday, Mulder uses a big round two of 26 points to take the lead into the final round.
 He won with 73 total points, holding off the field including Fish, a charging Stephen Curry and the returning Tony Romo.
 Fish and Lowe both tied for second place scoring 62 points each.

 Tony Romo won back-to-back ACCs in 2018 and 2019 and won his third in 2022.

 On Friday, July 13, 2018, in Round One of the 29th annual American Century Championship, Pavelski scored 25 points, with Dilfer trailing one point behind the leader and Rypien and Smoltz trailing three points behind Dilfer.
 On Saturday, July 14, in Round Two, Pavelski lead after two rounds with 48 points, followed by Mulder trailing Pavelski by only one point back and Romo scoring 44 points.
 On Sunday, July 15, in Round Three, Romo scores 27 points on the final day by shooting a four-under 68 to take the title home after starting the day in third place.
 He finished with 71 total points, three ahead of Mulder.
 Mulder, who scored 31 points in the second round, finished with 68 total points.
 Pavelski and former NBA shooting guard Ray Allen both tied for third place scoring 66 points each.
 Pavelski made it tough on him throughout the day and Allen finished with a career-best finish tied for third place.

 On Friday, July 12, 2019, in Round One of the 30th annual American Century Championship, Romo scored 26 points, with Arizona Cardinals cornerback Patrick Peterson trailing two points behind the leader and Lowe trailing one point behind Peterson.
 On Saturday, July 13, in Round Two, Romo lead after two rounds with 51 points, followed by Fish and Lowe both scoring 42 points each.
 On Sunday, July 14, in Round Three, the defending champion lead wire-to-wire, scoring 71 total points, to cruise to a ten-point victory.
 The former quarterback became the fourth celebrity to repeat as tournament champion and held off three-time champion Mulder and perennial challengers Fish and Lowe who both finish tied for third place after scoring 57 points.
 Washington Redskins quarterback Case Keenum, Stephen Curry and Minnesota Vikings wide receiver Adam Thielen all finish in the top ten leading the way for active players.

 2020s

-Mardy Fish has won the tournament championship two times in 2020 and 2024.
+Mardy Fish has won the tournament championship three times in 2020, 2024, and 2026.